veelenga/awesome-crystal/README.md

  * [Firegrid](https://github.com/foliea/firegrid) - Click anywhere with only a few key strokes
  * [Fluence](https://github.com/crystallabs/fluence) - WYSIWYG wiki using markdown and Git
  * [icr](https://github.com/crystal-community/icr) - Interactive console for Crystal (like IRB for Ruby)
+ * [Invidious](https://github.com/omarroth/invidious) - Invidious is an alternative front-end to YouTube
  * [JSON to Crystal](https://watzon.me/projects/json-to-crystal) - Paste in a JSON object and get Crystal mappings in response
  * [mpngin](https://github.com/thewalkingtoast/mpngin) - A URL shortener with simple stats
  * [nes](https://github.com/romeroadrian/nes.cr) - A NES emulator